nivekithan/blog/src/data/blog/automated_backups_postgres.md

 wal_level = replica
 ```

-These options requires the `postgresql` cluster restart to take effect.
+These options require the `postgresql` cluster to restart to take effect.

 ```sh
 # Must be ran as "root" user